Best air fryer deals in the Amazon Prime Day 2025 sale

 Considering air fryers can set you back hundreds of pounds, this deal on a model from IndyBest's tried and tested brand, Salter, is seriously impressive.
 Now less than £30, the compact 2l model is perhaps best suited to solo dwellers.
 While it doesn’t come with all the bells and whistles of some other devices, it does have an auto-shutoff function, a timer that can be set up to 30 minutes, and a temperature dial.

 Looking for an air fryer that does more than just fry?
 Look no further.
 The Ninja Speedi has 10 functions, including air fry, steam, grill, bake, roast, sear, slow cook and more.
 Whatever you need to cook, it’ll help you feed your family in minutes - in fact, Ninja says the Speedi can cook a three-part meal for four in fifteen minutes.
-In last year’s Prime Day sale, we saw it drop by £130, but this is still a decent 39 per cent saving.
+It’s had a huge 53 per cent price drop, taking it to its lowest ever price on Amazon.

 Zwilling air fryer: Was £139, now £111.20, Amazon.co.uk